 The youngest son of William the Conqueror.
 William apparently recognized Henry's commanding tendencies from the beginning, and bequeathed him cash rather than land holdings, acknowledging that Henry would soon end up with everything anyway.
 Henry moved quickly to secure the treasury after his brother's death and was aided by Robert being far away, returning from a crusade.
 He granted a charter which would form the basis for future documents such as the Magna Carta, and undertook extensive legal and financial reforms during his reign.

-Married Edith of Scotland, thus linking his descendants to the pre-conquest West Saxon royal line.
+Married Edith (aka Matilda) of Scotland, thus linking his descendants to the pre-conquest House of Wessex royal line, as Edith was a granddaughter of Edward the Exile.
 Famous for having the largest number of bastards of any English King (at over 20, still nothing on Walder Frey).
 Only two legitimate children lived to adulthood, his son and heir dying in the White Ship disaster, whereupon he made his barons swear to serve his daughter, Matilda (Maude).

 Stephen of England (de facto monarch)

 Count of Blois, nephew of Henry and grandson of William I, he had an elder brother who luckily did not want to be a contender to the throne, which made Stephen (Etienne) the closest male candidate.
 Proclaimed himself king upon Henry's death, claiming the latter had changed his mind about his intended heir, and was given the support of most of the barons in a peaceful start to the reign.